Miscalculated the Day

 - However, most poskim say bedieved he fulfilled the mehadrin manner of lighting, so he should only extinguish the extra candle (שו”ת אלף לך שלמה סי’ ש”פ, מו”ר בשו”ת שבט הקהתי ח”ג סי’ ר”ח).
 On Friday night he may not extinguish it, but he still fulfilled the mehadrin manner of lighting.

-Lit Fewer Candles Than He Should Have
+I Lit Fewer Candles Than I Should Have

 - One candle on the second night.
 If one lit one candle on the second night [or any of the subsequent nights] without having another candle in front of him or planning on getting another candle, some say if he comes across another candle, he should light it with a brachah as long as the first candle is still burning (ב”י סי’ תרע”ב בשם ארחות חיים, מג”א ריש סי’ תרע”ו).
 It seems they hold that on Chanukah, one may make a brachah on fulfilling the mehadrin aspect of the mitzvah even if he already fulfilled the basic mitzvah.
 This is because Chazal instituted the Yom Tov of Chanukah with the intent that a brachah may be made on the mehadrin aspect alone, apart from the basic mitzvah (שפ”א שבת כ”א:).

 - However, many poskim hold that in this case one should not make a brachah on the additional candle since he already fulfilled the basic mitzvah with one candle (פמ”ג א”א ריש סי’ תרע”ו, ח”א כלל קנ”ד סכ”ט).